ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 # Section 2 - Alignment
 ##### Sequence Alignment

+We use a **scoring matrix** that contains values proportional to the probability that amino acid $i$

 ##### Global Alignment Problem
 ##### Local Alignment Problem
 ##### Middle Edge Problem